Dr. Tom Colleti, DHSc, MPAS, PA-C, DFAAPA

 Providing education on the disease state, prevalence, associated signs and symptoms, and the diagnostic pathway will assist HCPs in earlier recognition and diagnosis of this terminal disease.

 Church S. Transthyretin Amyloid Cardiomyopathy: A Clinical Review.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(4).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.